Vietnam.vn - Nền tảng quảng bá Việt Nam

 As an optimistic scientist, engineer David Hanson - the father of the female robot considered the most human-like in the world (Sophia), believes that by 2029, robots equipped with artificial intelligence (AI) will possess the intelligence equivalent to a 3-year-old child.

-In his article, "Entering the Age of Living Intelligent Systems and Robotic Societies," Hanson argues that the development of robots will herald a new era for human society, where robots will have the right to marry, vote, and own land.
+In the article titled "Entering the Age of Living Intelligent Systems and Robotic Societies," Hanson argues that the development of robots will herald a new era for human society, where robots have the right to marry, vote, and own land.

-But robots will still be treated as “second-class citizens” by humans for a while.
+However, robots will still be treated as “second-class citizens” by humans for a while.
 “Lawmakers and corporations in the near future will try to suppress the emotional maturity of robots so that people can feel safe.
 Meanwhile, artificial intelligence will not stagnate.
-As people’s demand for intelligent machines drives the complexity of AI, there will come a time when robots will awaken, demanding the right to survive and live freely,” Hanson said, giving an expected time frame for each event.
+As people's demand for intelligent machines pushes the complexity of AI, there will come a time when robots will awaken, demand the right to survive and live freely,” Hanson said, while also setting out an expected time frame for each event.
 By 2035, robots will surpass humans in almost every field.
-A new generation of robots will be able to enter university, pursue master’s degrees, and function with the intelligence of an 18-year-old.
-He also believes that by 2045, the global “robot human rights” movement will force the Western world to recognize robots as living entities, with the United States being the first country to grant them full citizenship.
+A new generation of robots can enter university, do master's degrees and function with the same intelligence as 18-year-olds.
+He also believes that by 2045, the global “robot human rights” movement will force the Western world to recognize robots as living entities, with the US being the first country to grant them full citizenship.

 Sophia was designed in the image of Hollywood actress Audrey Hepburn.
 The head is made of plastic, visually not very human-like, although Sophia's face is made of Frubber, a material that helps achieve the most human-like elastic skin among today's leading robots.
 Sophia's face has high cheekbones and a slim nose.

-Sophia’s mechanical internals give her the ability to make facial expressions and “express emotions.”
+Sophia's mechanical internals give her the ability to make facial expressions and "emotions."
 The robot is equipped with software that stores conversations in memory and gives direct responses in real time.

 In particular, the robot Sophia is built to mimic human capacities for love, empathy, anger, jealousy and the feeling of life.
 It can frown to express sadness, smile to express happiness and even anger.

-Until now, the technology world still believes that the robot Sophia is proof that technology can develop strongly to the point of creating artificial intelligence that surpasses human intelligence and control.
+Until now, the technology world still believes that the robot Sophia is proof that technology can develop so strongly that it creates artificial intelligence that surpasses human intelligence and control.
 However, Kriti Sharma - Vice President of AI at payment system provider Sage - believes that the current capabilities of AI are not advanced enough to be called and are still far from reaching the level of intelligence as humans.
-Machines still cannot have compassion, or many other basic characteristics that make people human.
+Machines still cannot have compassion, or many other basic characteristics that make humans.

 “Instead of racing to make robots as human-like as possible and giving them social recognition, we need to focus on the aspect: what benefits can AI bring to humanity?” - Dr. Sharma added.

-Many people believe that artificial intelligence (AI) robots can eliminate millions of jobs that have existed as a certainty, and that is what brings fear.
+Many opinions say that artificial intelligence (AI) robots can eliminate millions of jobs that have existed as a constant and that brings fear.

 In fact, since 2000, AI robots and automation systems have eliminated about 1.7 million jobs, mostly related to manufacturing.
-However, it is also predicted that it will create about 1 million new jobs by 2025.
+However, it is also predicted to create about 1 million new jobs by 2025.

-Therefore, the fact that artificial AI robots completely replace humans in the future is still far away and almost impossible to become true when the reality of robots and cobots has shown that.
+Therefore, the fact that artificial AI robots completely replace humans in the future is still far-fetched and almost impossible to become true when the reality of robots and cobots has shown that.

-Lee Kai-fu, an AI expert and CEO of Sinovation Ventures, a venture capital firm, believes that within the next 12 years, 50% of jobs could be automated by AI.
+Lee Kai-fu, AI expert and CEO of Sinovation Ventures (a venture capital firm), believes that within the next 12 years, 50% of jobs could be automated by AI.
 “Accountants, factory workers, truck drivers, paralegals, radiologists… will face job disruptions similar to what farmers faced during the industrial revolution.

 However, within 12 years of that transition, there will certainly be many new jobs created and besides those who lose their jobs, many people will also find new opportunities.

 “AI robots will also create new jobs in the labor market.
-The problem is that many people have to try to keep up with the trends and constant changes of the future labor market, in which the most important thing is to prepare some skills in the AI era, which can include: Basic mathematics; good verbal and written communication; creativity; management skills; developing thinking with emotional depth; training critical thinking and problem solving suitable for living conditions.
+The problem is that many people have to try to keep up with the trends and constant changes of the future labor market, in which the most important thing is to prepare some skills in the AI era, which can include: Basic mathematics; good communication in speech and writing; creativity; management skills; developing thinking along with emotional depth; training critical thinking and problem solving in accordance with living conditions.

 b.jpg